 About the Revaluation

-In 2019, our Assessor’s Office will complete a revaluation.
-This is a city-wide complete and thorough review of all property assessments.
+In 2019, our Assessor’s Office completed a revaluation.
+This is a city-wide review of all property assessments.
 We make value adjustments where necessary to guarantee that all property is assessed at market value.
 This ensures that taxes are distributed equitably.

 Important Dates for Residential and Business Property Owners

 - Notices mailed to property owners: Mid August 2019

 - Open Book period (informal reviews): August 12 - September 12, 2019